-Le Chiffre, broker to the world's best terrorists, is going to a high-stakes game of Texas Hold'em in Montenegro where he should win back his cash in order to remain safe among the terrorist network.
+Le Chiffre, the broker to the world's best terrorists, is going to a high-stakes game of Texas Hold'em in Montenegro where he should win back his cash in order to remain safe among the terrorist network.

 Joined by foreign contact specialist Vesper Lynd, James Bond is sent to play the game and to prevent Le Chiffre from winning and getting away.
 With worldwide security in question, Bond goes into the most important poker game of his vocation, in this spellbinding casino scene.

-Class, riches and hazard emanate in this exemplary casino film.
+Class, riches, and hazard emanate in this exemplary casino film.

-“It’s a game with memory, the cards drawn are the past and the one’s to come are future”- Jill “And the best part?….
-Its beatable!” – Micky
+“It’s a game with memory, the cards drawn are the past and the ones to come are future”- Jill “And the best part?….
+It's beatable!” – Micky

-With the craving to wind up a doctor however no assets to pay the $300,000 in educational cost charges, Ben Campbell (Jim Sturgess) needs a grant to exchange to Harvard School of Medicine.
-Detecting his requirement for cash and ability for numbers, Ben's unorthodox maths professor Micky Rosa (Kevin Spacey) welcomes him join a select gathering of skilled people.
+With the craving to wind up a doctor however no assets to pay the $300,000 in educational cost charges, Ben Campbell (Jim Sturgess) needs the grant to exchange to Harvard School of Medicine.
+Detecting his requirement for cash and ability for numbers, Ben's unorthodox maths professor Micky Rosa (Kevin Spacey) welcomes him to join a select gathering of skilled people.

-Ben joins his new companions on mystery end of the week outings to Las Vegas where, utilizing their card-checking aptitudes, they make a huge number of dollars on the blackjack tables.
+Ben joins his new companions on mystery end-of-the-week outings to Las Vegas where, utilizing their card-checking aptitudes, they make a huge number of dollars on the blackjack tables.